 Professor Clive Prestidge and his team are creating nano-structured drug delivery systems which will have numerous applications including improved and targeted drug delivery for cancer treatments.

-Likewise,“lab-on-chip” devices developed by Associate Professor Benjamin Thierry's team are designed to isolate rare cancer cells in a non-invasive manner from patient's blood.
+Likewise,“lab-on-chip” devices developed by Professor Benjamin Thierry's team are designed to isolate rare cancer cells in a non-invasive manner from patient's blood.
 These devices are so specific they can detect cancer cells present at ratios as low as 10 cancer cells per billion blood cells.

 These devices promise a real breakthrough in cancer diagnostic and prognostic techniques, and are currently being tested in an ongoing clinical study at three major hospitals in the Adelaide metropolitan area.